 General manager Lizzie Richards said: “This pantomime title is a first for the Grand Opera House and we’re all looking forward to this year’s star cast.”

 BOOK NOW FOR A BEAST OF A PANTOMIME AT

 Tickets from £15.75 from box office on 0844 871 3024 or online at www.atgtickets.com/york

 Schools and Family rates available.

-For other Christmas events and pantomimes in York have a look at TEN MAGICAL CHRISTMAS EVENTS WITH THE KIDS IN YORKSHIRE 2017
+For other Christmas events and pantomimes in York have a look at 21 MAGICAL CHRISTMAS EVENTS IN YORKSHIRE